-Thus far, it was calculated that the City's development needs could be accommodated within the existing built up area of the City.
-However, in light of population changes, the scale of the projected increase (from 50,600 to 75,000-95,000 dwellings to 2031) means that land must be sought elsewhere.
-This can be partially through co-operation with neighbouring authorities, but will also demand the use of land within Birmingham's boundaries for approximately 10,000 dwellings.
+Thus far, it was calculated that the City's development needs could be accommodated within the existing built up area of the City using brownfield land.
+However, in light of revised population forecasts, the scale of the projected increase (from 50,600 to 75,000-95,000 dwellings to 2031) means that land must be sought elsewhere.
+This can be partially provided through co-operation with neighbouring authorities, but will also require the use of land within Birmingham's boundaries for approximately 10,000 dwellings.